TheNetworg/SkolniLogin-PowerShell/README.md

 This is usually the country which issued the ID, either *CZ* or *INT* for ID coming from internal system.
 ### IDType
 User's unique identifier, in the Czech Republic, the birthnumber is used.
 Values should be *BN*, *SSN* etc.
+#### Birth Number
+If birth number is specified, it is going  to be "sanitized" to format YYYYMMDDXXXX so the `/` will be removed for consistency.
 ### ID
 The ID value itself.
 Should be ideally only a number, for example *123456000* which is the Czech birth number format.
 ### Optional: Alias